llgjermeni/llgjermeni/_posts/2019-5-2-A-simple-guide-how-to-deploy-a-website-to-Microsoft-Azure.md

 ---
 layout: post
-title: Deploy a website to Microsoft Azure
+title: How to deploy a website to Microsoft Azure
 ---

 Microsoft Azure is the most known cloud provider that enables you to build, deploy, monitor, and scale cloud hosted services.
 Deployment in Azure is flexible, you can deploy your code from Visual Studio, from GitHub, from Azure DevOps, and Azure portal.